cnp3/ebook/principles/dv.rst

     # end for d in R[]
   #end for l in interfaces

 Unfortunately, split-horizon, is not sufficient to avoid all count to infinity problems with distance vector routing.
-Consider the failure of link `A-B` in the network of four routers below.
+Consider the failure of link `A-B` in the four routers network shown below.

 .. figure:: /principles/figures/dv-infinity.png
    :align: center